 It will link with existing National Cycle Networks (via the Castleman Trailway) and further proposed schemes on Wimborne Road West and East, Ham Lane and beyond to provide a continuous, attractive network for people on bikes to key destinations.

 The cycleways will be on both the north and south side of Leigh Road/Wimborne Road West from Brook Road to Canford Bottom Roundabout, a distance of 2.3km.

-We will enhance the road for the community by bringing the speed limit down to 30mph to improve safety for everyone and reduce noise levels.
+The speed limit will be reduced to 30mph from 18 January to improve safety for everyone and reduce noise levels.
 We are taking advantage of all opportunities to increase greenspace within the scheme to improve the streetscape.

 Providing a dedicated space for cycling will improve conditions for both cyclists and pedestrians, who will benefit from an enhanced footway width and new surface (in places).

 Two new parallel crossings on Leigh Road form part of the scheme.
 The design of these are a first for Dorset highways.
 They are essentially zebra crossings with an additional area for bikes to safely cross the road without delaying drivers longer than necessary.
 This avoids long waiting times associated with signalised crossings.

 In 2018, Leigh Road was included as an ‘Activation Project’ in the Paths for Everyone report published later that year.
 As a result of this, funding was secured through Sustrans to deliver improvements for people wanting to ride bikes along the National Cycle Network at Leigh Road.